The Adventures of the Wilderness Family: Plot

 Skip Robinson is a construction worker who lives with his family in Los Angeles, California.
-Concerned about his daughter's health and the welfare of his family, as well as despising his job, Skip grows tired of the city life and decides to move his family to the Rocky Mountains with no plans to ever return due to the smog and congestion.
-After moving his wife Pat and two children, eleven-year-old Jennifer and seven-year-old Toby to the wilderness and then building their own cabin near a large lake, they settle in to find out that their new environment isn't always as peaceful as it may appear.
+Concerned about his eleven year old daughter Jenny's health and the welfare of his family, as well as despising his job, Skip grows tired of the city life and decides to move his family to the Rocky Mountains with no plans to ever return due to the smog and congestion.
+After moving his wife Pat and two children, Jenny and seven year old Toby, to the wilderness and then building their own cabin near a large lake, they settle in to find out that their new environment isn't always as peaceful as it may appear.

 From the start, the Robinson family seemed to be adjusting to their new life in the Colorado wilderness.
-A few days after finishing building their new cabin, Toby and Skip go out hunting one morning with their dog Crust, and succeed in catching a grouse for the family dinner.
+A few days after finishing building their new cabin, Toby and Skip go out hunting one morning with their dog Crust (as per the script, although the close captioning in the first movie reads "Kress"), and succeed in catching a grouse for the family dinner.
 Later that day, while climbing along the rocky slopes of a large hill, Skip and his son almost get caught in a deadly landslide.
 They later find a pair of young grizzly bear cubs who have lost their mother to the same landslide they got caught in.
 The cubs are quickly adopted into the Robinson family, but Pat and Skip tell their children that sooner or later the cubs would have to be released back into the wild when they are fully grown.

 During the next few weeks, the Robinson family slowly adapt to their new life in the mountains.
 In addition to the two young bear cubs and their family dog, Skip and his family also befriend a raccoon that they find living near their cabin and name him Bandito.
 While Jenny and Toby are collecting flowers, they encounter cougar cubs near their den.
 The family receive numerous letters and packages from friends and family back in Los Angeles.
 Pat receives several letters from her mother and Jenny and Toby are given numerous schoolbooks from the Los Angeles schoolboard.
 Skip continues hunting for small game and fishing in the nearest creek to provide food for his family, while his wife works around the house and their two children work on their schoolwork.

-One day, while fishing for some trout down by the creek with the two grizzly cubs, Skip and the cubs are scared by a large black bear that was roaming along the creekbed.
+One day, while fishing for some trout down by the creek with the two grizzly cubs, Skip and the cubs are scared by a large black bear that was roaming along the creek bed.
 Jenny and Toby had gone out for a walk with Crust, to which they later encounter the same bear that their dad saw down by the creek.
 While Toby heads back to the cabin to get his parents, Jenny goes after Crust, who has managed to scare the bear away.
 Skip is informed by Toby of what happened, and he heads out with his rifle to find his daughter.